davan690/jomuller.github.io/about.md

 permalink: /about/
 ---

 This is another blog about data science.
 I'm not sure this place could be useful to someone but at least it help me to formalize some ideas.
-I'm a Medical Resident in Public Health and my goal is to become a proficient data sientist in this field.
+I'm a Medical Resident in Public Health and my goal is to become a proficient data scientist in this field.

 You can contact me by email at jomuller AT jom DOT link.